 The Israeli ambassador to Washington says his dispute with J Street is close to resolution and that the group was “much more in the mainstream.”

-In an interview the week of February 8 with the Los Angeles Jewish Journal, Oren said, “the J Street controversy has come a long way toward resolving.
+In an interview this week with the Los Angeles Jewish Journal, Oren said “the J Street controversy has come a long way toward resolving.
 The major concern with J Street was their position on security issues, not the peace process.”

-He cited J Street’s support in December for the Iran sanctions bill advanced by Rep. Howard Berman, Democrat of California, the chairman of the House Foreign Affairs Committee, and its call on the United Nations not to be one-sided in its handling of the Goldstone commission’s allegations of Israeli war crimes during Operation Cast Lead in early 2009.
+He cited J Street’s support in December for the Iran sanctions bill advanced by U.S. Rep. Howard Berman (D-Calif.), the chairman of the U.S. House of Representatives Foreign Affairs Committee, and its call on the United Nations not to be one-sided in its handling of the Goldstone commission’s allegations of Israeli war crimes.

 “J Street has now come and supported Congressman [Howard] Berman’s Iran sanction bill; it has condemned the Goldstone report; it has denounced the British court’s decision to try Tzipi Livni for war crimes, which puts J Street much more into the mainstream,” he said.